WestDRI/wgpages/content/stencil.md

 ### Extending the 2D heat diffusion solver to multiple MPI ranks

+Copy the 2D code `heatDiffusionSolver2D`.jl to `distrubuted2D.jl` and make the following changes:

+1. set `USE_GPU = false` (we'll be solving on multiple MPI ranks, each with one CPU -- no GPUs for now)
-1. remove animation to keep the code compact (requires extra work to animate multiple local arrays)
+2. remove animation to keep the code compact (some extra work needed to animate multiple local arrays)
-2. we are solving the equation on the same physical domain (unit square); assuming fixed local array size, the global grid resolution depends on the number of ranks stacked in each dimension, so now we have variables grid steps `dx` and `dy`
+3. we are solving the equation on the same physical domain (unit square); assuming fixed local array size, the global grid resolution depends on the number of ranks stacked in each dimension, so now we have variables grid steps `dx` and `dy`